Confirm the pieces match

 A quick screen can separate a matched Victorian washstand set from a later assembled pitcher-and-bowl grouping before you rely on sale comparisons.

-Use the free screenerNeed a value opinion on your wash basin and pitcher set?
+Upload photos for a free first lookNeed a value opinion on your wash basin and pitcher set?

 Upload clear photos, marks, dimensions, and condition notes.
 Appraisily can review the item remotely and tell you which details matter most.